Lake Valhalla Hike

 Anyway, suffice to say, the "Road Closed" sing was

 At sunset, I arrived at Stevens Pass.
-I decided to take northbound trail; I parked my car, geared up and stepped on the trail.
+I decided to take the northbound trail; I parked my car, geared up, and stepped on the trail.
 It's going to be an adventure!

 This section of the trail goes through ancestral land of Skokomish Nation.
 This particular section is on the very outskirts of their lands since the tribe historically lives along the Skykomish river, still this is Skokomish Indian Tribe land.